A popular video claims that the Sandy Hook Elementary Shooting was an elaborate hoax in order to promote tighter gun control in the U.S.

 Have gun control advocates used such tragedies as Aurora and Sandy Hook to promote their agendas?
 Absolutely.
 The fact that some lawmakers may cite such tragedies to promote their agendas does prove they were involved in them.

 This isn’t the era of media turning a blind eye or keeping secrets.
-We are supposed to believe that such foes as MSNBC, Fox News, Democrats, and Republicans either all banded together to promote this massive lie on the American people – without a single defector, or that none of them were smart enough to raise the questions posed in the “Exposed” video.
+We are supposed to believe that such foes as MSNBC, Fox News, Democrats, and Republicans either all banded together to promote (or were deceived by) this massive lie on the American people – without a single defector, or that none of them were smart enough to raise the questions posed in the “Exposed” video.
 Why hasn’t the NRA – which has the most to lose if these conspiracies were true – endorsed the questions raised by this video?

 Here at Wafflesatnoon, we don’t want gun control, but we also don’t want the memories of the unfortunate souls lost in Sandy Hook to be desecrated by conspiracy theorists who care more about their agenda than the true facts.